 Asian Equities Mixed After US Markets Edged Lower

 Following a slight sell-off in the U.S. stock market, shares in Asia are giving mixed signals on Wednesday, Oct.
-16. Hong Kong stocks climbed, Tokyo and Sydney equities have dipped slightly, according to Bloomberg.
-The Shangai Composite Index was up slightly at 0.07%, as of 10:30 p.m.
+16. Hong Kong stocks climbed, while Tokyo and Sydney equities have dipped slightly.
+The Shangai Composite Index (NYSE: FXI) was up slightly at 0.07%, as of 10:30 p.m.
 EST.

 What Happened

-The S&P 500 Index (SPX) in the U.S. edged lower by 0.20% on Wednesday, while the Dow Jones Industrial Average (DJI) dipped by 0.084%.
+The S&P 500 Index (NYSE: SPY) in the U.S. edged lower by 0.20% on Wednesday, while the Dow Jones Industrial Average (NYSE: DIA) dipped by 0.084%.
 The weakness in U.S. equities came around retail sales in the country unexpectedly declined in Sept., the first dip in seven months.

 Why It Matters